FredKSchott/snowpack/docs/docs/03-main-concepts.md

 By default, `snowpack build` will build your site using the same unbundled approach as the `dev` command.
 This is fine for most projects, but you also may still want to bundle for production.
 Legacy browser support, code minification, code-splitting, tree-shaking, dead code elimination, and other performance optimizations are all handled in Snowpack via bundling.

+#### Bundled optimization

-**Connect your favorite bundler to Snowpack via a one-line plugin .** Bundlers normally require dozens or even hundreds of lines of configuration, but with Snowpack it's just a one-line change to your project config file.
-Snowpack builds your application *before* sending it to the bundler, so that all the bundler needs to do is worry about bundling the final JavaScript & CSS.
+**Connect your favorite bundler to Snowpack via a one-line plugin.** Bundlers normally require dozens or even hundreds of lines of configuration, but with Snowpack it's just a one-line change to your project config file.
+Snowpack builds your application _before_ sending it to the bundler, so that all the bundler needs to do is worry about bundling the final JavaScript & CSS.
 No custom configuration required.

 Snowpack ships with official support for [webpack](https://www.npmjs.com/package/@snowpack/plugin-webpack).
 Connect the `"@snowpack/plugin-webpack"` plugin in your Snowpack configuration file and then run `snowpack build` to see your optimized, bundled build.